r-spatial/RQGIS/README.md

 -   Write find\_root for Linux and Apple
 -   Write html-vignette, i.e. present a more complex QGIS example
 -   find out if SAGA and GRASS can be located somewhere else on the system, i.e. if they can be located outside of C:/OSGeo4W64.
 I think they might but that would make it quite hard to set the environment under Windows since the OSGeo4W-installation already comes with various batch scripts to set up the environment.
 Not using the OSGeo4W-installation would mean to set up the environment manually.
 I don't think that this is a good idea, especially if you aim to do so in a generic way.
+-   find out how to set the paths under UNIX systems
 -   extent set\_env() so that it can be run under UNIX systems